CSCfi/csc-user-guide/docs/computing/mpip.md

 mpiP: Storing mpiP output in [./TwoDMPIPFC.256.181196.1.mpiP].
 mpiP:
 ```
-The profilining data is stored in the `.mpiP`file indicated above.
+The profiliing data is stored in the `.mpiP`file indicated above.
 Below is an example:

 ```
 @ mpiP